First Semester Admission

 Welcoming the student

 Finally you are welcomed by a member of the Student Services Team.
-You are offered a room/apartment is one of CUN’s student dormitories or you arrange your own housing.
+You are offered a room/apartment in one of CUN’s student dormitories or you arrange your own housing.
 As soon as you are settled in, a two week introduction program starts.
-If you follow your first semester online, you will start your introduction program on arrival for your second semester.
+If you follow (part of) your first semester on-line, you will start your introduction program on arrival for your second semester or the remainder of your first semester.

 As of the second term. . .